poiriermike/encryptedp2p/README.md

 The ideal level of replication inside Kademlia still needs to be determined.
 This should be based on how likely a node is to go down (how long does an average user keep a chat application up), how often do we want to republish values to the table (every 5 - 10 minutes maybe), and what level of reliability is desired.
 This feels like it should be independent of the number of users but doing a quick statistical analysis might be interesting.

+-Current Progress on Kademlia Improvements-

+For part two of the project a place holder security implementation was added.
+It provides no true security but mirrors what we belive to be a workable design for table security.
+Every value which is entered into the table has a sequence number/timestamp assigned to it as discussed above.
+Encryption is used to protect these keys from malicious users.

+Each user generates two key pairs when they first joining the system.
+The first private/public key pair is used to secure their contact information and is not made widely available, only desired contacts should have access to the public key.
+Without this key it should not be possible to decrypt a user's IP/port.

+The second key pair is used to secure the sequence numbers of any values a user places into the table.
+When a user creates a new value in the table they add the value itself, an encrypted version of the sequence number, the key required to decrypt the sequence number, and a TTL counter which is discussed below.
+Currently a simple single key cypher is used which does not provide any meaningful security since any user may encrypt new sequence numbers using it.
+In the future this will be replaced with a two key system such as RSA.
+Any node receiving a store command will only store a value if the new sequence number's key matches the old sequence number, and the new sequence number is larger.

+This system will only protect values which are already in the table, a malicious user could wait for a legitimate user to be offline and replace their contact information with a different key.
+To make this much more difficult the location contact information is stored in the table changes over time.
+Every five minutes the contact information moves to a new location.
+The key used is deterministic, basically the user's ID followed by the current time rounded to the nearest five minutes, but the hash generated from these new keys is random.
+For a malicious user to hijack a legitimate users traffic for more than a few minutes they must determine a sequence of hash values and squat on all of them.

+This still does not stop a user from flooding the table with large numbers of garbage values but it does make it much harder to target specific users.
+Some sort of detection system might ignore users which spam too many store requests.

+Since the contact information keys are constantly changing old keys do not need to be kept, and in fact should be removed to decrease the chance of collisions.
+Kademlia is meant as a semi-permanent data store where values will persist for as long as they are accessed on a regular basis.
+This doesn't make sense for our system so each value has a very tight limit of 10 minutes for any given key/value pair.
+Unlike Kademlia which keeps count locally only this TTL is transferred across nodes during replication.
+Every minute each node will decrement the TTL counters and remove any which reach zero.
+A user is responsible for updating their contact information on a regular basis.

+-Other Work in Progress-

 We have a GUI to work with our chat client, and it does function to some extent.
 However there is still work to be done:
 - In order to deal with NAT traversal, we will poll the other nodes for our public ip/port.
 However, different nodes can see different IP/port pairs.
 We need to add in functionality to determine which IP/port pair will work when trying to communicate with another client.
 - The encryption scheme we use at present is very slow, and it halts the rest of the application.
 There are likely ways we can improve performance.